He that writes to himself writes to an eternal public. -Emerson

 We took a break from all the red to see some pink (and blue snow!) at Coral Pink Sand Dunes State Park.
 Worth the detour if you're ever in the neighborhood.

 The next stop was Page, Arizona, where we took a guided walk through the over-photographed Antelope Canyon, visited the Glen Canyon Dam (no tour, unfortunately), and saw (or missed, for some of us) Horseshoe Bend.
-Incredible red rock throughout.
+Striking red rock throughout.

 Our penultimate day was spent at Zion, where, more than at any other point in the trip, I appreciated visiting in the less crowded winter season.